vihdzp/hfs/README.md

 You can use this crate to directly play around with sets like these, instead of just having them be some mathematical abstraction.

 Likewise, this codebase serves as a defense of finitism.
-It's easy to dismiss finitist mathematics as some crackpot theory that doesn't believe in the existence of the set of counting numbers.
+It's easy to dismiss its entire philosophy as some crackpot theory that doesn't believe in the existence of the set of counting numbers.
 But really, there's still a lot that can be done within the finite confines of a computer.